Thomas Strakosha

-Thomas Strakosha (born 19 March 1995) is a professional footballer who plays as a goalkeeper for Premier League club Brentford.
-Born in Greece, he plays for the Albania national team.
+Thomas Strakosha (born 19 March 1995) is a professional footballer who plays as a goalkeeper for Super League Greece club AEK Athens and the Albania national team.

-Born in Athens, Strakosha played youth football at Panionios before joining Italian club Lazio in 2012.
-He made his professional debut in August 2015, while on a loan spell at Salernitana.
-Strakosha made 208 appearances in total for Lazio and won the Coppa Italia and the Supercoppa Italiana twice each.
+Born in Athens, he began his career at Panionios before joining Lazio in 2012, where he made over 200 appearances and won the Coppa Italia and Supercoppa Italiana twice each.
+After a two-year spell at Brentford in which he played six matches in all competitions, he moved to AEK Athens in 2023, becoming the club’s first-choice goalkeeper.

-After playing for Albania at under-19 and under-21 levels, Strakosha made his senior international debut in March 2017 against Italy.
+At international level, Strakosha represented Albania at under-19 and under-21 level before making his senior debut in 2017.
+He was part of the squad that qualified for and played at UEFA Euro 2024.

 Club career

 Early career

-Strakosha began his youth career in 2011 at Panionios, from where in the next year he was signed by Lazio for a €75,000 transfer fee.
+Born in Greece to Albanian parents, Strakosha began his youth career in 2011 at Panionios, before joining Lazio the following year for a transfer fee of €75,000.
 He became a regular starter for the Primavera team and was a key player with the Primavera team that won the 2012–13 Campionato Nazionale Primavera after defeating Atalanta Primavera in the final, 3–0.

 Lazio

-Following the departure of Lazio first-team starting goalkeeper Juan Pablo Carrizo to Internazionale, in the second half of the 2012–13 season, Strakosha gained entry with the first team as third-choice goalkeeper, behind Federico Marchetti and Albano Bizzarri.
+Following the departure of Lazio first-team starting goalkeeper Juan Pablo Carrizo to Inter Milan, in the second half of the 2012–13 season, Strakosha gained entry with the first team as third-choice goalkeeper, behind Federico Marchetti and Albano Bizzarri.
 He was member of the team that won 2012–13 Coppa Italia after defeating city rivals Roma 0–1 in the final on 26 May 2013.
 On 18 August 2013, Strakosha was again on the substitutes' bench as Lazio lost 4–0 to Juventus in the 2013 Supercoppa Italiana.

 On 2 September 2013, Lazio sold Bizzarri to Genoa and at the same time purchased fellow Albanian goalkeeper Etrit Berisha from Kalmar.
 This made Strakosha to stand still as a third choice and being only an unused substitute for the 2013–14 season behind the strong challenge for the starting place between Berisha and Marchetti.

 On 11 July 2014, Igli Tare, Lazio's sports director, announced that Strakosha's contract was extended until 2019.
 Strakosha was on the bench for the 2014–15 Coppa Italia final against Juventus on 21 May 2015 where Lazio lost 2–1 in extra-time following a 97th-minute goal by Alessandro Matri.